 Valid experience must be within the last five years and the applicant must be currently employed in professional arboriculture at the time of application.

-Scope of practical employment experience shall be in the field of professional arboriculture.
+The scope of practical employment experience shall be in the field of professional arboriculture.

 Employment history and employment experience statements must be related to arboriculture and must include name, address, and telephone number for each employer(s) and dates worked for each employer(s).